1. When is the program offered?

 20. Can I get a printed copy of the program?

 The text of the full program (each screen) text can be printed, screen-by-screen.
-A printed version of the core lessons from the program will be provided with registration.
 This will assist the student in off-line review of the material; however, the program must be accessed to complete trial questions, use links, view inspection guidelines and lists, review reference materials, and complete graded assessments.

 While containing extensive information, this program alone will not qualify a student to perform home inspections.
-Our program prepares students for the two widely accepted national home inspector exams are offered by the Examination Board of Professional Home Inspectors (EBPHI, at www.homeinspectionexam.org) and the National Institute of Home Inspectors (www.nahi.org) as well as several pre-licensing exams offered by several states.
+Our program prepares students for the most widely accepted national home inspector exam as offered by the Examination Board of Professional Home Inspectors (EBPHI, at www.homeinspectionexam.org) as well as several pre-licensing exams offered by several states.
 However, each student must investigate the industry, ensure suitable competency with all relevant topics, observe home inspections, pass any locally required home inspection pre-licensing exams and requirements, complete trial inspections and reports, meet business obligations and complete local home inspector licensing exams and requirements before they can consider performing inspections for a fee.
-To review licensing requirements state by state check out EBPHI website at www.homeinspectionexam.org/regulations.html
+To review licensing requirements state by state, check out EBPHI website at http://homeinspectionexam.org/state-regulations .

 22. Can I get financial assistance?